Evacuations reduced in California chemical tank emergency after worst-case explosion risk eliminated

 As the evacuation zone decreased in size, school districts moved to open campuses where they could.

-Garden Grove Unified School District said Monday nine schools that are no longer within the evacuation area will reopen Tuesday.
+Garden Grove Unified School District said that nine schools no longer within the evacuation area are reopening Tuesday.

 Three schools and district maintenance and transportation facilities are still within the evacuation zone and will remain closed, the district said.

-All seven Red Cross shelters that had been set up in the area remained open Monday night, with officials saying they’d reassess capacity needs Tuesday.
+All seven Red Cross shelters that had been set up in the area remained open as of Monday night, with officials saying they’d reassess capacity needs Tuesday.

 Dawnedra Phillips, who lives in the evacuation zone, said she was taking warnings from officials seriously and staying at a shelter in Cypress.